 5. It invites the reader to interpret the poem without yelling from the rooftops the true meaning of the poem.

 Generally speaking, however, we don’t necessarily differentiate poets in such a way.
 We can use words like contemporary-style and modernist poets but it doesn’t always have the meaning we want.
-Context of the subject matter is more important than the actual definition the term itself may have.
+The context of the subject matter is more important than the actual definition the term itself may have.

 Nonetheless, context does distinguish poetry eras with good reason.
 An era does not make a man but men make an era.
 Eras take on such personality because of an overwhelming majority of established poets writing in a specific style.
 Nonetheless, not all poets during that time frame will write in that particular style.

 A poetic era is a very general term.
 If someone writes in the era, they don’t always follow the eras form or style.

 Today, there are two groups of contemporary era poets.
 One group is for going back to traditional forms and using meter/rhyme.
 The other group is returning slightly back towards traditional poetry in the sense of using cadence more than dada-style work we saw in post-modern style poetry (especially in Slam Poetry: see “Justice in Life” for an example).

 As we look at the characteristics above, we can see that contemporary poetry is much closer to traditional poetry than its post-modern cousin.
 However, it is still a step away from modern poetry.